 UC A-G Requirements

-Crean Lutheran High School offers a myriad of courses, which exceed UC A-G requirements.
+Crean Lutheran High School offers a myriad of courses that exceed UC A-G requirements.
 Each year, CLHS works to add more courses to the already extensive list of UC A-G approved courses.
 For a current listing of Crean Lutheran's UC A-G approved courses, visit the University of California A-G Guide.

 Crean Lutheran integrates technology into the curriculum and the instructional methodology.
 Students learn how to use technology both in terms of being competent in the commonly used business and educational software programs, and through immersion in online and blended learning experiences.